MGana/Introduction-to-MongoDB/README.md

 ## Learning objectives

-Cleanse data stored in MongoDB using the Aggregation Framework Understand how web applications store and retrieve data stored in MongoDB Fetch data by building complex MongoDB queries
+Cleanse data stored in MongoDB using the Aggregation Framework

+Understand how web applications store and retrieve data stored in MongoDB

+Fetch data by building complex MongoDB queries

+# Week 3 : Additional MongoDB Concepts & Basic Charting

+## Learning objectives

+Use indexes in MongoDB to increase query performance

+Build charts from data stored in MongoDB for basic analysis

+Query for and graph geospatial data stored in MongoDB